ASYquan/Prosjekt2020/README.md

 # Pandemic Modeling with SEEIIR / SEIR ODEs

-This project implements and explores a deterministic compartmental disease-spread model based on the SEEIIR (extended SEIR) framework, solving the model using custom ODE solvers and analyzing epidemic dynamics under changing contact rates and import of infected individuals.
+This project implements and explores a deterministic compartmental disease-spread model based on the SEEIIR (extended SEIR) framework, solving the model using custom ODE solvers and analyzing epidemic dynamics under changing contact rates and import of infected individuals in Norway, and modeled based on the counties of Norway.

 The project simulates: